gajananan/integrity-shield-testscenario/02_install-scenarios/01_VERIFICATION_KEY_SETUP.md

     keyring-secret   Opaque   1      26h
     ```

- [OC-MANAGED]

- 2. Switch connection to an ACM Managed cluster and confirm a secret with name `keyring-secret` is created.
+  2. Connect via `OC` to the ACM Managed cluster and confirm a secret with name `keyring-secret` is created.

     [Command]
     ```